L33T-H4X0R-D00D/MK802II-Tools/README.md

 # MK802II-Tools
-*Version 20180710.1*
+*Version 20180710.2*
 This is not the only way to configure an MK802II to run GNU/Linux or specifially Linaro.
 This is the method I've developed which has made it easiest to be supported by junior admins for use as lobby signage, and lite workstations.

 # Files included
 * REAME.md - This file.
 Inventory and instructions for prep and install.
 * Display Modes.7z - Contains pre-configured EVB.BIN files in popular HD formats.
 (720p@50Hz, 720p@60Hz, 1080p@24Hz, 1080i@50Hz, 1080p@50Hz, 1080i@60Hz, 1080p@60Hz)
 * OS Image - The core linux image which these documents build from.
-You will need to download all 3 files to unzip the image file to
+You will need all three files in the directory.
 * windiskimager.7z - Used to burn image files to SD card.
 Version 0.6 is included here but a newer version may work if you're so inclined.